becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 Our response is basically what we whant to send back when we finish our function.
 It's a HTTP response so `statusCode: 200` is an `OK` response and the body is a string containing `Hello from Lambda!`.

-Lets test this small piece of code.
+Let's test this small piece of code.

 At the top of your page you should see an button with the text `Test`.
 Click on this button and it will show you the following screen:

 ![CREATE TEST](../images/test_event.png)

 Enter the values of the image above and hit `Create`.
 Now the window should close.
-When this is done, you can hit test again to run your function and get a result.
+When this is done, you can hit `Test` again to run your function and get a result.

 It should be a big green box saying that it was sucesfull.